 Lol u r n00b – I am laughing at you newbie (rookie).

 I am not sure about the above, I generally show my mating fitness by beating my chest and winking.
 Anyway, those who didn’t use Leet, saw it, at best, as a technique for keeping parents in the dark and, at worst, as evidence that their children were involved in nefarious, illegal activities!
 The youthful howls of consternation at these views are I think largely justified, as most users will tell you Leet speak is used primarily to reduce keystrokes.

 Despite these reservations, Leet’s expansion into popular youth culture could not be ignored.
-Microsoft published a rather patronizing Leet primer for parents, which missed the main reason for the popularity of the sublanguage and seemed to be aimed at determining whether ‘children’ were involved in illegal online activities.
+Microsoft published a a Leet primer for parents, which missed the main reason for the popularity of the sublanguage and seemed to be aimed at determining whether ‘children’ were involved in illegal online activities.
 A BBC explanation of leet speak, in 2002, was less alarmist and now, in 2009, it appears as though Leet speak is here to stay.
 Some slang terms made popular by Leet speak, such as lol and owned (pwned, meaning to dominate or reduce one’s status) produce Google search results in the hundreds of millions.
 In the next post I will look at how Leet speak is spreading across languages.

 Leet speak has developed from an obscure communication system into a cultural phenomenon, widely and increasingly used in online games, chat rooms, text messaging, instant messaging, websites and wider electronic communication.
 I am certainly guilty of the occasional unbecoming abbreviation or (gasp!) leaving out the occasional vowel, especially when texting or trying to type on a small keypad.
 Did you know the ancient Egyptians wrote their hieroglyphs without vowels and we can still understand them?
 I am sure the 140 character limit for Twitter tweets are also driving the masses to Leet.